roberd13/insights-tutorial/README.md

 ## Demo Data

-To get the demo data, I have created a script [insights.sh](https://github.com/roberd13/insights-tutorial/blob/master/insights.sh) to download all of the config files needed for this tutorial.
-This script will create the directory structure and download the files to be used with the volume mounts for the containers.
+To get the demo data, I have created a simple script [insights.sh](https://github.com/roberd13/insights-tutorial/blob/master/insights.sh) to download all of the config files needed for this demo.
+This script will create the directory structure and download the files needed to be used with the volume mounts for the containers.
 Download the script using the following command

 ```